 JNU has been in the sights of this government before, not least because the question of Kashmir was up for debate and discussion - as it must be in any accountable democracy - on that campus.
 This brought colonial-era legislation against "sedition" upon the heads of JNU students.

 In the past few days, New Delhi's police commissioner has been given emergency powers under the draconian National Security Act, for the next three months.
-As one dissident journalist noted, the message that is now being signalled loud and clear is that Indian democracy may not have much time left
+As one dissident journalist noted, the message that is now being signalled loud and clear is that Indian democracy may not have much time left.

 Those currently in power are part of a political dispensation that may not be planning, in the long term, to put itself to a democratic mandate in the first place, still less accountability.